List of Squid Game characters: Seong Gi-hun

 Two years later, Gi-hun has been searching for the Recruiter relentlessly.
 They eventually meet and play a game of Russian Roulette, in which the Recruiter dies and Gi-hun finds a card in his jacket.
 The card leads him to a party where a pink guard takes him to a limo where he talks to the Front Man, asking him to return to the game.
 Gi-hun returns to the game and warns the players in the "Red Light, Green Light" game, helping most of them survive.
-He then plays a six-legged pentathlon, which Gi-hun and his team narrowly win, and a pairs game, which he also survives.
-Before a fight breaks out between players wanting to continue the games and those trying to end them early, Gi-hun and his team come up with a plan to end the game, starting a riot.
-Despite initial success, the plan fails and he is captured and confronted by the Front Man, who asks him if it was worth it and kills Jung-bae, leaving Gi-hun devastated once again.
+He notices a player wounded, so he tried to help him but the player was shot by Kang No-eul.
+He then tries to convince the players to vote to leave the games but half of them, notably Im Jeong-dae, Kim Yeong-sam and Thanos, voted to stay.
+Thanos stated and mocked Gi-hun about giving them tips on how to win and Gi-hun hesitates.
+He was disappointed when the next game wasn't the dalgona causing Jeong-dae and Yeong-sam to scold him.
+He then plays a six-legged pentathlon, which Gi-hun and his team Park Jung-bae, another best friend of Gi-hun, Kim Jun-hee, a pregnant girl who needed money on the job, Kang Dae-ho, an ex-marine, and Oh Young-il, who is Hwang In-ho in disguise narrowly win, and a pairs game, which he also survives.
+Before a fight breaks out between players wanting to continue the games and those trying to end them early, Gi-hun and his team come up with a plan to end the game, starting a riot in attempting to capture the Masked Officer.
+After Thanos's death and despite initial success, the plan fails and he is captured and confronted by the Front Man and the Masked Officer, who asks him if it was worth it and kills Jung-bae, leaving Gi-hun devastated once again.

-He starts off in season 3 chained to one of the bunk beds and forced to abstain from voting, staring Dae-ho down and blaming him for the rebellion's failure.
+He starts off in season 3 chained to one of the bunk beds and forced to abstain from voting, staring Dae-ho down and blaming him for the rebellion's failure and attempts to strangle Seon-nyeo for mocking his failed rebellion.
 In the fourth game, Keys and Knives, Gi-hun is assigned the role of a seeker, and spends the entire game hunting Dae-ho down.
 He moves on to the next round by strangling Dae-ho and killing him, but not before being struck by regret moments after taking Dae-ho's life and attempting to commit suicide only to be physically restrained by the guards.